dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 ### Lack of Tort Reform Typologically Constrains Life Experience of Americans

+- (does this relate significantly enough to the rest of the article?)
 - this section needs to be communicated as demonstrating mechanisms in society that contributed systemically (to creating psychologically weaker people)